* Yields rise as ratesetters debate bond purchase end date

 Lower-rated Southern European countries, seen as the biggest beneficiaries of ECB largesse, have seen some of the outperformance of recent times lose steam.

-The gap between Italian and German 10-year borrowing costs, for example, hit 144 bps at one stage, 4 bps wider than the same time on Thursday and 8 bps off the tightest levels this month.
+The gap between Italian and German 10-year borrowing costs, for example, is at 144 bps, 4 bps wider than the same time on Thursday and 8 bps off the tightest levels this month.

 Also in Germany, the leader of the country's Social Democrats came under growing pressure to drop his opposition to a new "grand coalition" with Angela Merkel's conservatives, adding to upward pressure on high-grade yields.

-The possibility of fresh elections had added some uncertainty in the market, so any possibility of avoiding that reduces the "safe haven" bid for the better-rated euro zone government bonds.
+The possibility of fresh elections in the euro zone's largest economy had added some uncertainty in the market, so any possibility of avoiding that reduces the "safe haven" bid for the better-rated euro zone government bonds.

-However, as the possibility of one election fades, the likelihood of another has increased sharply.
-Ireland's government was on the verge of collapse on Thursday after the deputy prime minister's position was called into question.
+However, as the possibility of one election fades, the likelihood of another has increased sharply: the Irish government was on the verge of collapse on Thursday after the deputy prime minister's position was called into question.